-- 3.1 Prior to the commencement of ship construction, Plan approval documentation on technical design in the scope according to Section 3, Part I "Classification" of the Rules for Classification and Construction of Sea-Going Ships shall be submitted to the Register. - 3.2 During surveys of ships for compliance with the requirements of the Rules, availability on board ship of all the documentation required according to Section 17 of the Guidelines on Technical Supervision of Ships under Construction (whichever is applicable) shall be checked.
+3.1 Prior to the commencement of ship construction, Plan approval documentation on technical design in the scope according to Section 3, Part I "Classification" of the Rules for Classification and Construction of Sea-Going Ships shall be submitted to the Register.

+3.2 During surveys of ships for compliance with the requirements of these Rules, availability on board ship of all the documentation required according to Section 17 of the Guidelines on Technical Supervision of Ships under Construction and Appendix 1 to Part II "Technical Documentation" of the Rules for Technical Supervision During Construction of Ships and Manufacture of Materials and Products for Ships (whichever is applicable) shall be checked.
 In addition to the above, it is necessary to check availability on board the ship of the following documentation: